zogofinance/zogo-integrations/README.md

 To generate the Basic token, you will take the client_id and client_secret in “client_id:client_secret” format and encode it using base64 encoding.
 For testing you can also use the Basic Auth with your credentials in apps like Postman.

+> 💡 This encoding can be done automatically with [this tool](https://www.debugbear.com/basic-auth-header-generator)

 For testing/development you can use the following basic token: “Basic MzQzNDM0Om15c2VjcmV0”

 - client_id “343434” and client_secret “mysecret”

 For production, please reach out to Zogo for production credentials.

-💡 This can be done automatically with [this tool](https://www.debugbear.com/basic-auth-header-generator)

 ### Testing flag for `/users` routes